Believe it, or not, dogs can get dandruff too!

 Although it’s medicated, the dog shampoo for dandruff is 100% safe, non-toxic and cruelty-free.
 The SynergyLabs shampoo for dogs with dandruff is paraben-free, DYE and soap-free, anti-fungal, anti-microbial anti-bacterial and anti-parasitic.
 It is safe to be used on dogs only, not cats (due to the coal tar found in the shampoo).

-The shampoo contains coal tar, salicylic acid and micronized sulfur.
+The shampoo contains coal tar, salicylic acid, and micronized sulfur.
 Salicylic acid is used in many skin care products used when there is excess skin that needs to be peeled, such as dandruff, eczema, warts and other skin conditions.

 Initially, you’ll need to use the shampoo on your dog 2-3 times per week and then you can gradually reduce the usage.

-I’ve chosen this brand because it is safe for both dogs and cats, so it’s great value for money if you have both dogs and cats that might have dandruff or other skin conditions.
+Pet MD Benzoyl Peroxide Medicated Shampoo for Dogs and Cats is another shampoo I’ve chosen because it is safe for both dogs and cats, so it’s great value for money if you have both dogs and cats that might have dandruff or other skin conditions.

 The shampoo is a powerful cleanser, and it’s medicated to relieve scaling and itching caused by skin infections and other skin issues on dogs and cats.